Weekly Market Recap

 CPI ahead

-A Consumer Price Index report scheduled for release on Tuesday will show whether a recent trend of moderating inflation extended into April as tariffs and global trade tensions rose.
-Last month’s CPI report showed an annual rate of 2.4% in March, down from 2.8% the previous month.
+A Consumer Price Index report scheduled for release on Tuesday could show whether a recent trend of mostly stable inflationary pressures extended into June despite elevated tariffs.
+Last month’s CPI report showed an annual rate of 2.4% in May—in line with expectations and slightly above a four-year low of 2.3% recorded in April.

 Monday | Tuesday | Wednesday | Thursday | Friday |